Der Spiegel (online) Logo

 Der Spiegel Logo History

-The online version of the newspaper appeared in 1994 under the name Spiegel Online, but the publication received a separate logo in 1997.
-Initially, it was a service without its domain, registered in 1995.
-The online version published separate articles from the printed newspaper.
-And only in 1996 did the publication begin to exist independently with its editorial office and its news.
+The online version of the newspaper, Spiegel Online, launched in 1994, but the publication adopted a separate logo in 1997.
+Initially, it was a service without its own domain, registered in 1995.
+The online version published separate articles not available in the printed newspaper.
+And only in 1996 did the publication begin to exist independently, with its own editorial office and news.
 After that, the logo was born.
-The sign has changed several times but has consistently combined a double indication: belonging to the magazine and the computer world.
+The sign has changed several times but has consistently combined two indications: belonging to the magazine and to the computer world.

 What is Der Spiegel?

-A news web portal that covers the activity of the German government, parties, and corporations.
-It ranks 8th in the country among news portals.
+A news portal covering the activities of the German government, parties, and corporations.
+It ranks 8th among news portals in the country.
 Since 2020, it has had a joint editorial office with the print edition.
 It contains separate journalists in New York, Washington, London, Moscow, Istanbul, and New Delhi.

 1997 – 2006